danburck/simple-blockchain/README.md

 # Simple Blockchain

-`simple blockchain` is a basic blockchain implementation from scratch, built with Node.js and Typescript.
+`simple blockchain` is a basic blockchain implementation from scratch, built with Node.js and Typescript to learn the basics of blockchain.

 ## Usage